jadecobra/python_tdd_exercises/source/data_structures_lists.rst

       self.assertEqual(a_list[-2], '')
       self.assertEqual(a_list[-4], '')
   the terminal shows a failure for the next test
-* modify each failing line till all the tests pass
+* change each failing line till all the tests pass

 IndexError
 ----------